project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 This API is used to log telemetry of feedback provided by the user.

-Request Arguments:
+The "Edata" structure of Start is as follows:

 <pre>
-data - Object //Required
 {
+  "edata": {
-  "contentId": "", // Required.
-Id of the content "rating": 3, // Optional.
+    "rating": 3, // Optional.
 Numeric score (+1 for like, -1 for dislike, or 4.5 stars given in a rating) "comments": "User entered feedback" // Optional.
 Text feedback (if any) }
+}
 </pre>